Born: 23 January 1907, Tokyo, Japan

 Prize share: 1/1

-Atomic nuclei consist of protons and neutrons, kept together by a strong force.
-Hideki Yukawa assumed that the force is carried by particles and further, that there is a relation between the range of the force and the mass of the force carrying particle.
-Yukawa predicted in 1934 that the particle should have a mass of about 200 times that of the electron.
-He called the particle a meson.
-In later experiments, the existence of mesons was verified.
+Atomic nuclei consist of protons and neutrons held together by a strong force.
+Hideki Yukawa assumed that this force is borne by particles and that there is a relationship between the range of the force and the mass of the force-bearing particle.
+In 1934, Hideki Yukawa predicted that this particle should have a mass about 200 times that of an electron.
+He called this particle a "meson".
+Mesons' existence was verified in later experiments.